Current Issues

 New Jersey Assuming Leadership on Clean Energy, Climate Change NJ has a goal to reach 100% clean energy by 2050!

-In a short period of time since Governor Murphy took office, New Jersey has made significant strides in addressing the monumental challenge of climate change and in becoming a leader on clean, renewable energy.
+New Jersey has made significant strides in addressing the monumental challenge of climate change and becoming a leader on clean, renewable energy.

-In the first half of 2018, the state legislature passed and Governor Murphy signed the landmark clean energy law, making New Jersey among the leading states nationwide on renewable energy.
+In the first half of 2018, the state legislature passed — and Governor Phil Murphy signed — the landmark Clean Energy Act, placing New Jersey among leading states nationwide on renewable energy.
 The law requires that 50% of energy consumed in the state come from renewable sources by 2030, and sets ambitious targets for offshore wind, energy efficiency and storage.
-New Jersey Conservation Foundation played a key role in shaping the legislation with our partners and is now working to ensure it is implemented effectively, especially the new solar energy policies required.
+New Jersey Conservation Foundation played a key role in shaping the legislation with our partners and then worked to ensure it was implemented effectively, especially the new solar energy policies required.
+We also successfully advocated for provisions to ensure environmentally-sound siting of utility-scale solar projects in subsequent legislation.

-Governor Murphy also signed an executive order directing the New Jersey Board of Public Utilities (BPU) to create a new Energy Master Plan with a goal of 100% clean energy by 2050.
-New Jersey Conservation Foundation has been providing expert input to the BPU to help shape an effective plan that will transition New Jersey away from polluting fossil fuels to clean, well-sited, renewable energy, which is the goal of the Rethink Energy NJ campaign that we lead.
+Gov. Murphy also signed an executive order directing the New Jersey Board of Public Utilities (BPU) to create a new Energy Master Plan with a goal of 100% clean energy by 2050.
+New Jersey Conservation Foundation provided expert input to the BPU to help shape an effective plan that will transition our state away from polluting fossil fuels and toward clean, well-sited, renewable energy — which is the goal of the ReThink Energy NJ campaign that we lead.

 Reaching our clean energy goals